uvarc/accord/docs/environments.md

 # Runtimes & Limitations

-- Computing environments can be used for short-lived, interactive, computing and analysis.
+- Computing environments can be used for both short-lived and long-term jobs.
-- Environments may also be used for longer, more intensive job runs that may last for hours.
-- For extended runs, you may close your browser tab and return later, if so desired.
+- For extended runs, you may close your browser tab and return later.
-- While environments cannot be "paused" their configuration can easily be repeated.
 - Environments are bound to 16 cores / 48GB of memory / 1TB of cluster storage.
 - Outbound access to the Internet is restricted to package and library mirrors such as pip, PyPi, CPAN, CRAN, etc.
 - ACCORD is not a BYOC (Bring Your Own Container) environment, but we welcome your suggestions for additional containers to be considered in the future.